Protecting Your Money

 -

-On this episode of "Protecting Your Money," Randy Hutchinson of the Better Business Bureau of the Mid-South explains the FTC's new Junk Fees Rule.
+In this episode of “Protecting Your Money,” host Randy Hutchinson, president and CEO of the Better Business Bureau of the Mid-South, advises consumers to exercise caution when selecting a tax preparer.

 -